colejarczyk/doc/userguide/getting_started/settings/acl.rst

 .. image:: /userguide/_images/new_role.PNG
    :alt:   Add new role

-3. In the *Basic Information* section enter a descriptive role **Name**
+3. In the *Basic Information* section enter a descriptive role **Name**.

+4. Check if the role is set as **Default**.
+If a role is set as default, it will be assigned to any admin user created by logging in by LDAP.

-4. To assign resources and permissions level, do the following:
+5. To assign resources and permissions level, do the following:

   - tap ``Add permission`` in **Permissions** field
   - set **Access** level of permissions to one of the following: